FAQ

 That's exactly why I offer a free discovery call.

 We can talk through your specific situation, what you've tried before, and whether my approach might work for you.
-If I don't think I can help, I'll tell you honestly—and point you toward resources that might.
-If I think there's a path forward, we can discuss what that looks like.
+If I don't think I can help, I'll tell you honestly — and point you toward resources that might.

-Let's talk.
-Book a free 15-minute call and get the answers you need.
+Book a free 15-minute discovery call and get the answers you need — no obligation, no pressure.